vvidhig/vvidhig/README.md

 <div>

-- pursuing a bachelor's degree in computer science (2026 batch) from Heritage Institute of Technology
+- pursuing a bachelor's degree in computer science (2026 batch)

-- live in Kolkata, West Bengal, India (from Gorakhpur, UP)
+- lives in Kolkata, India (from Gorakhpur)

-- an aquarius and intj-a

 - working as a junior data scientist at Omdena

 - learning gen ai and mlops right now

 - a bookworm and a weeb

-- I tutor school students

-- How to contact me  **vidhidoesnotreply@gmail.com**

 </p>